maxnet/pico-hello-reflashable/README.md

 make
 ```

-Copy the resulting pico_hello_reflashable.uf2 file to the Pico mass storage device
+Copy the resulting pico_hello_reflashable.uf2 file to the Pico mass storage device manually (or run ../flash.sh)

 Program will start executing.

 ## To turn the Pico back to BOOTSEL (flash) mode